cauwu/rileysite/README.md

 It's the Github repo that will be provided to Cloudflare pages or Github pages (whichever you prefer, I use Cloudflare) and whatever is on the Github repo will be what goes live on the website.

-Using Git you download (_pull/fetch_) and upload (_push_) the changes, additions, deletions etc you made to your website on your computer.
+Once Git is set up in a directory, it will automatically note the changes you've made to any of the files in that directory and its subdirectories.
+Using Git you download (_pull/fetch_) and upload (_push_) the changes, additions, deletions etc you made.
 Using Git you can also store a history that you can revert back to if you mess something up.
 You can also store different versions of the same project on Branches.
+A copy of your files and the changes you made are stored on Github.

 Git will also tell you when other people have changed things about the project you're working on and will help you merge conflicts (when you both make changes to the same thing).